Sorrento to Capri Day trip – Your Ultimate Itinerary

 You can get to the gardens from the Piazzetta of Capri by taking the public bus titled ‘Via Vittorio Emanuele’ to ‘Via Federico Serena’ and then ‘Via Matteotti.’

 The gardens of Augustus are a series of panoramic flower-decked terraces overlooking the Faraglioni rocks on the one side and the Bay of Marina Piccola and Via Krupp on the other.
 The gardens can get crowded, so aim to get there early or late so you can enjoy the views in peace and take those iconic Instagram shots.
 The entrance is only 1 euro, so this makes it one of the cheap things you can do in Capri.

 How to get back from Capri

-Be careful with your return if you’re on the public ferry, especially if it’s the last few ferries of the evening.
+Be careful with your return if you’re on the return Sorrento to Capri ferry, especially if it’s the last few ferries of the evening.
 Multiple ferries are going to different places, and it is hectic and chaotic.
 If you miss your ferry, you can’t use the ticket for another time, and you could be stranded.
 Just give yourself enough time to work it out and avoid any stress.

 Travel Tips for your Sorrento to Capri Day Trip

 - Take the cable train so you can use your time to explore.

 - Budget – this is a pretty expensive island; for example, a pint costs 10euro, so the cost can rack up quickly.

 - If you plan to use the public parts of Capri beaches, get there early as they become crowded quickly.